IFI History TimelineView Graphic of IFI’s History Timeline

 Phil and Mabel each established a Bible study for internationals.
-Gradually, attendees began to experience Jesus inviting them into an intimate relationship with Him.
+Gradually, attendees began to experience Jesus inviting them into an loving relationship with Him.
 They saw Him in His word and in Phil, Mabel, and their helpers.
-Some internationals accepted His invitation and took Jesus home with them to places like Indonesia, Malaysia, China, S. Korea, and Japan.
+Some internationals accepted His invitation and took Jesus back home with them to places like Indonesia, Malaysia, China, S. Korea, and Japan.

 1990 – 1999: Growth!

 The 1990’s were a time of tremendous growth.
 In 1991, God brought Rich Mendola to the campus ministry staff in Columbus from ISM work at Ohio University in Athens.
 God led Rich to form the International American Fellowship (IAF), a group of American Christian volunteers and international Christians and seekers.
 The IAF had two goals: train local and international Christians to share their faith cross culturally and enable non-Christians to explore the Bible.
 In many cases, experience in IAF prepared American Christians for overseas missions.
-God used the IAF to train many local Christians for ISM and introduce thousands of international students, scholars, and their families to the Bible and life in Jesus Christ.
+God used the IAF to train many local Christians for ISM and introduce thousands of international students, scholars, and their families to the Bible and life in Jesus.

 Children’s Ministry.
 As the ministry to students and their families grew, IFI expanded it to include students’ and scholars’ children.
 A children’s program got underway in fall 1992 under the leadership of Marisue Riley and others.
 Eventually it became Kingdom Kids and adopted the AWANA format of Bible study, scripture memorization, songs, and crafts.
 While the parents participated in IAF groups, their children—from infancy through 6th grade—learned God’s word and who He is in Kingdom Kids.

 Focus on Volunteers.
-As God gave more and more churches the vision to do ISM and the vision to participate grew within those churches, the need to train and link local volunteers with students became apparent.
+As God gave more and more churches the vision to serve internationals and the vision to participate grew within those churches, the need to train and link local volunteers with students became apparent.
 From 1995 until 2001, Cindy Humphrey (Reed) matched volunteers and students, and, later, planned IFI trips.
-As our first Volunteer Recruiter/Trainer/Coordinator, Cindy developed the volunteer recruitment and training program, wrote a training manual, and designed the volunteer application process and form and a database for tracking volunteers.
+As our first Volunteer Coordinator, Cindy developed the volunteer recruitment and training program, wrote a training manual, and designed the volunteer application process and form and a database for tracking volunteers.
 Before long, though, these duties became more than one person could do.
 God divided it into two positions: Volunteer Recruiter/Trainer and Volunteer Coordinator, the latter linking volunteers and students after volunteers had been trained.

 At first, all volunteer training was done in person, usually in groups of 5 to 25 potential volunteers.
 By 2010, volunteer training had been recorded and became available online.
 Even today, though, some new volunteers prefer in-person training.
 To accommodate their preferences, Leila Gardner, the Director of Volunteer Recruitment and Training has trained others to do much of the in-person training.